AdvisorNet Financial Inc Sells 3,292 Shares of iShares Russell Mid-Cap Value ETF (NYSEARCA:IWS)

 AdvisorNet Financial Inc lowered its stake in shares of iShares Russell Mid-Cap Value ETF (NYSEARCA:IWS – Get Rating) by 9.2% during the fourth quarter, HoldingsChannel reports.
 The firm owned 32,552 shares of the company’s stock after selling 3,292 shares during the quarter.
 AdvisorNet Financial Inc’s holdings in iShares Russell Mid-Cap Value ETF were worth $3,429,000 as of its most recent SEC filing.

 A number of other institutional investors and hedge funds also recently made changes to their positions in IWS.
 Envestnet Asset Management Inc. raised its stake in shares of iShares Russell Mid-Cap Value ETF by 18.1% during the 3rd quarter.
 Envestnet Asset Management Inc. now owns 6,302,048 shares of the company’s stock worth $605,312,000 after purchasing an additional 966,463 shares in the last quarter.
-Royal Bank of Canada raised its stake in shares of iShares Russell Mid-Cap Value ETF by 273.0% during the 1st quarter.
-Royal Bank of Canada now owns 1,318,842 shares of the company’s stock worth $157,786,000 after purchasing an additional 965,226 shares in the last quarter.
-First Citizens Bank & Trust Co. raised its stake in shares of iShares Russell Mid-Cap Value ETF by 31.9% during the 3rd quarter.
-First Citizens Bank & Trust Co. now owns 3,652,669 shares of the company’s stock worth $350,839,000 after purchasing an additional 884,002 shares in the last quarter.
-Sei Investments Co. raised its stake in shares of iShares Russell Mid-Cap Value ETF by 206.1% during the 2nd quarter.
-Sei Investments Co. now owns 410,079 shares of the company’s stock worth $41,652,000 after purchasing an additional 276,099 shares in the last quarter.
-Finally, Commonwealth Equity Services LLC raised its stake in shares of iShares Russell Mid-Cap Value ETF by 11.8% during the 3rd quarter.
-Commonwealth Equity Services LLC now owns 2,313,948 shares of the company’s stock worth $222,254,000 after purchasing an additional 244,119 shares in the last quarter.
+Royal Bank of Canada increased its holdings in shares of iShares Russell Mid-Cap Value ETF by 273.0% during the 1st quarter.
+Royal Bank of Canada now owns 1,318,842 shares of the company’s stock worth $157,786,000 after acquiring an additional 965,226 shares during the last quarter.
+First Citizens Bank & Trust Co. increased its holdings in shares of iShares Russell Mid-Cap Value ETF by 31.9% during the 3rd quarter.
+First Citizens Bank & Trust Co. now owns 3,652,669 shares of the company’s stock worth $350,839,000 after acquiring an additional 884,002 shares during the last quarter.
+Sei Investments Co. increased its holdings in shares of iShares Russell Mid-Cap Value ETF by 206.1% during the 2nd quarter.
+Sei Investments Co. now owns 410,079 shares of the company’s stock worth $41,652,000 after acquiring an additional 276,099 shares during the last quarter.
+Finally, Commonwealth Equity Services LLC increased its holdings in shares of iShares Russell Mid-Cap Value ETF by 11.8% during the 3rd quarter.
+Commonwealth Equity Services LLC now owns 2,313,948 shares of the company’s stock worth $222,254,000 after acquiring an additional 244,119 shares during the last quarter.

 iShares Russell Mid-Cap Value ETF Profile